-We recommend MetroFax as the best option, thanks to its capable mobile apps and solid interface.
+Faxing is so last century — right up until the moment when you still need to send one.
+And when you do, we recommend MetroFax as the best option, thanks to its capable mobile apps and solid interface.
 At $7.95 per month for 500 pages — an annual contract brings that price down to $6.63 a month — MetroFax is also attractively priced.
 Its combination of fax-management features and easy-to-use software makes it an ideal choice for either individuals or small businesses.

-That said, you've got other options.
+Should MetroFax not fit your specific needs, you've got other options.
 We were impressed by the amount of detail and customization provided by SRFax and recommend it as a good alternative for both individual and business users.
 Sfax is also a compelling choice, particularly if you work in a field that has stringent privacy rules and need la fax service that complies with HIPPA data privacy requirements.

 How We Test